Aider-AI/aider/docs/unified-diffs.md

 The results shared here reflect an extensive investigation and benchmark evaluations of many approaches.

-Aider's new unified diff editing format outperforms other solutions by a wide margin.
 The rest of this article will describe aider's new editing format and refactoring benchmark.
 It will highlight some key design decisions,